Disruption expected on rail services across the UK today despite no strike action

 Which services are running?

-As people shifted to using vehicles or buses to get to work in place of the trains, the first day of rail strikes caused travel chaos throughout the UK, resulting in lengthier journey times and congested roads.
+As people once again shifted to using vehicles or buses to get to work in place of the trains, the second day of rail strikes caused travel chaos throughout the UK, resulting in lengthier journey times and congested roads.

-Some operators will also wind down services slightly earlier than normal tonight ahead of Thursday’s walkouts.
+Some operators will also wind down services slightly earlier than normal tonight ahead of Saturday’s walkouts.

 Trains normally leave depots between around 3am and 4am, and passenger services usually begin between around 5am and 6am.